 Brands would often eulogise about how their brand of smokes were less harmful than the competition.
 In some cases, cig brands even claimed their products were good for you!
 This all changed when American regulators decided they shouldn’t allow cigarette adverts to reference doctors or body parts in the 1950s.

 What should have been a catastrophic blow was actually far more liberating.
 Posed with this conundrum, Donald Draper, a fictional ad man in the series Mad Men, saw these changes in regulation as a fruitful opportunity.

 With identical products and the same stipulations placed against each company, cigarette brands would have to go all out on branding to differentiate themselves.
 How they branded their cigarettes would determine their market appeal.
 And it worked too; Americans were smoking like chimneys in the 1960s with 42.5% of the population enjoying a smoke, a figure that has steadily declined ever since.

 In fact, branded cigarettes proved so effective that many countries chose to ban branding in favour of plain packaging.
 The UK introduced these measures in 2016; packs are now made up of a single colour – ‘Pantone 448 C opaque couché’ (dubbed the ‘world’s ugliest colour’) – and the brand name is written in a standard font and size.

-The evolution of cigarette marketing can teach us an awful lot – how to adapt in times of adversity, the power of advertising and realising that customers buy into a brand’s story, not just the product they sell.
+The evolution of cigarette marketing can teach us an awful lot.
+It shows how a brand can adapt in times of adversity.
+They also highlight how customers buy into a brand’s story, not just the product they sell.